zain-ui/zain-ui/README.md

 <div align="center">

-This is the best practice of Material-UI and Ant Design (the most popular React UI framework in the world).
+This is the best practice of Material-UI and Ant Design (the two most popular React UI frameworks in the world).

 </div>